-In addition to a 500+ strong chapter network of passionate student advocates, Active Minds’ programs include Send Silence Packing®, an award-winning suicide prevention exhibit; a speaker’s bureau featuring professional speakers who provide encouraging and safe mental health education for students and other audiences; and the Healthy Campus Award, which honors colleges that are prioritizing student health and well-being.
+In addition to a 550+ strong chapter network of passionate student advocates, Active Minds’ programs include Send Silence Packing®, an award-winning suicide prevention exhibit; Active Minds Speakers, a curated group of professional storytellers and presenters who provide encouraging and safe mental health education for students and other audiences; and the Healthy Campus Award, which honors colleges that are prioritizing student health and well-being.

-Our consistent message, amplified by more than 15,000 students each year, is that mental health needs to be talked about as easily as physical health.
+Our consistent message, amplified by nearly 16,000 students each year, is that mental health needs to be talked about as easily as physical health.
 Only then can we bring suicide and mental health into the open so no one struggles alone.

 “Students have identified mental health as their social justice issue,” says Alison.
 “They are going to be the ones that change this for future generations.”